w3c/wai-quick-start/source/developing.html.erb.md

 * [How people with disabilities use the web](/WAI/intro/people-use-web): Real-life examples of the benefits of accessibility for people with disabilities
 * [Web Accessibility Tutorials](/WAI/tutorials/): Shows you how to develop web content that is accessible to people with disabilities
 * [Before and After Demonstration](/WAI/demos/bad/): Example accessible and inaccessible websites that share the same visual design, with annotations that highlight key accessibility barriers and repairs, and evaluation reports for <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0
+* [Web Accessibility Evaluation Tools List](/WAI/ER/tools/): Provides a range of tools to help explore the accessibility of code

 {::nomarkdown}
 <%= learn_more :end %>